dlcgold/muPBWT-1KGP-workflow/README.md

 cd muPBWT-1KGP-workflow
 snakemake --cores <num_cores> --use-conda --resources load=100
 ```
-The option `--resources load=100` option will avoid using too much RAM for Durbin Algorithm 5 (about 500gb is still needed), running only one job at a time for the rule `runPbwtIndexed`.
+The option `--resources load=100` option will avoid using too much RAM for Durbin Algorithm 5 (about 500gb is still needed), running only one job at a time for the rule `runPbwtIndexed`(thanks [Jan Schreiber](https://stackoverflow.com/questions/51977436/restrict-number-of-jobs-by-a-rule-in-snakemake)).

 ## Results
 The pipeline will generatecd some results: